2011–12 Liga Nacional de Guatemala

-The 2011–12 Liga Nacional de Fútbol de Guatemala season is the 13th season in which the Apertura and Clausura season is used.
-The season began on 9 July 2011 and will end in May 2012.
+The 2011–12 Liga Nacional de Guatemala was the 13th season in which the Apertura and Clausura season is used.
+The season began on 9 July 2011 and ended in May 2012.

 Format

 The format for both championships are identical.
 Each championship will have two stages: a first stage and a playoff stage.
 The first stage of each championship is a double round-robin format.
 The teams that finishes 1 and 2 in the standings will advance to the playoffs semifinals, while the teams that finish 3–6 will enter in the quarterfinals.
 The winner of each quarterfinals will advance to the semifinals.
 The winners of the semifinals will advance to the finals, which will determine the tournament champion.

 Teams

 USAC and Xinabajul finished in 11th and 12th place, respectively, in the overall table of last season and were relegated to the Primera División.
 Taking their places were the two winners of the Primera División promotion playoffs, Petapa and Zacapa.